mypham14/stock-price-prediction/README.md

 ## Files
 * Stock Price Prediction.ipynb: notebook describing all project steps
 * stock.csv: all stock data of all 6 companies and the S&P500 index (37,002 rows and 5 columns - Close, Open, High, Low, Volume) for database management in MySQL Server
-* chase.csv: Chase data for all models in the project (5,286 columns and 6 rows - Close, Open, High, Low, Adj Close, Volume) with modifications of the datasaet for each respective model
+* chase.csv: Chase data for all models in the project (5,286 rows and 6 columns - Close, Open, High, Low, Adj Close, Volume) with modifications of the datasaet for each respective model

-For all models, Close price is the predicted value.
+* new_data.csv: Chase data for deep learning model (LSTM) (5,286 rows and 2 columns - Date, Close) For all models, Close price is the predicted value.

 ## Technologies